Aminul Islam Bulbul: In ICC Trophy

 Bulbul represented Bangladesh in three ICC trophy tournaments, in 1990, 1994 and 1997.
 However, he failed to perform up to expectation in both 1990 and 1994.
-But, after a slow start in the 1997 event in KL, he came good in the big matches.
-In the semi-final against Scotland he scored 57, sharing 3rd wicket stand of 115 with Khaled Mashud Pilot.
-In the final he scored a quickfire 37 out of 37 balls (with 1 six and 1 four). he shared a 53 run 4th wicket stand with skipper Akram Khan.
+But, after a slow start in the 1997 event in Malaysia, he scored good in the big matches.
+In the semi-final against Scotland, he scored 57 runs, sharing 3rd wicket stand of 115 runs partnership with Khaled Mashud Pilot.
+In the final, he scored a quickfire 37 of 37 (with 1 six and 1 four).
+He shared a 53 run 4th wicket partnership stand with skipper Akram Khan.

 As a captain

 He took over the captaincy of the national team in 1998.
 He was the captain of the Bangladesh cricket team in the 1999 Cricket World Cup.

 As a coach and instructor

-Aminul Islam is one of Bangladesh's most qualified coaches at the moment and currently serves as ICC's Cricket Development officer for China, Hong Kong, UAE, Singapore, Thailand and Myanmar.
+Aminul Islam is one of Bangladesh's most qualified coaches at the moment and was serving as ICC's Cricket Development officer for China, Hong Kong, UAE, Singapore, Thailand and Myanmar.
 He completed his Level-1, Level-2 and Level-3 coaching degrees from Cricket Victoria and has trained club sides in Melbourne and Sydney.
 He finished the initial two levels of instructing courses from Cricket Australia in 2005.
 He began working for the Asian Cricket Council improvement program and furthermore finished the renowned Level-3 instructing a course in 2009.
 In eight years at the ACC, he led around 80 training courses in Afghanistan, Brunei, China, Malaysia, Myanmar, Singapore, and the UAE.
-He became Asia development manager for the ICC in 2016.
+He became the development manager for the ICC Asia region in 2016.
 As of 2023, he lives in Australia.